Boston Police Reform Task Force

 We're now accepting applications for this job opportunity.
 Follow the link below:

-On November 12, within 30 days of accepting the Task Force's final recommendations, Mayor Walsh announced that he would move forward with the creation of a new independent Office of Police Accountability and Transparency.
-Mayor Walsh filed the Ordinance to create this office at the Boston City Council on November 16.
+On November 12, within 30 days of accepting the Task Force's final recommendations, former Mayor Walsh announced that he would move forward with the creation of a new independent Office of Police Accountability and Transparency.
+An ordinance was filed to create this office at the Boston City Council on November 16.

 Filed a Home Rule Petition to enact Civil Service reforms at the Boston Police Department to create a new preference for residents who graduated from Boston secondary schools.
 This is a key step in growing pipelines for diverse and local talent within the Department.
 If passed by the Boston City Council, the home rule petition will then go to the Massachusetts State House, where it must also be passed, pursuant to State law.